-YES!
-If you play through a concussion, you are putting yourself at risk for Second Impact Syndrome.
-If you get hit in the head again before your first concussion heals, you could collapse and end up with brain damage, in a wheelchair or dead.
-No game or practice is worth the chance of dying.
+Yes!
+If you play through a concussion, you could be putting yourself at risk for second impact syndrome.
+If you get hit in the head again before your first concussion heals, you could collapse and end up with brain damage, in a wheelchair, or dead.
+No game or practice is worth the risk.

-After a concussion, when do I get to go back to sports?
+After a Concussion, When Do I Get To Go back to Sports?

-You have to wait until your symptoms go away completely, you can complete your schoolwork, AND a healthcare professional (like a doctor or an athletic trainer) says it is okay for you to start participating in physical activity.
+You have to wait until your symptoms go away, you can complete your schoolwork, AND a healthcare professional (like a doctor or an athletic trainer) says it is okay for you to start participating in your sport.

-You will need to complete the gradual Return-to-Play Progression.
+You will need to complete the gradual return-to¬-play progression.
 This progression is important and should not be skipped.
-If your symptoms come back during the progression, then you are not ready to return without putting yourself in danger.
+If your symptoms come back during the progression, then you are not ready to return.

 We know waiting to get better is boring.
-Many athletes feel pressured to say they do not have symptoms when they still do.
+Many athletes feel pressured to say they do not have symptoms even if they still do.
 This is very dangerous and could result in serious consequences.
 Be honest and protect yourself and your brain.